-The ADSP-2186L can relinquish control of the data and address buses to an external device.
-When the external device requires access to memory, it asserts the bus request (BR) signal.
-If the ADSP-2186L is not performing an external memory access, it responds to the active BR input in the following processor cycle by:
+The ADSP-2183 can relinquish control of the data and address buses to an external device.
+When the external device requires access to memory, it asserts the bus request (\overline{BR}) signal.
+If the ADSP-2183 is not performing an external memory access, then it responds to the active \overline{BR} input in the following processor cycle by:

-- Three-stating the data and address buses and the PMS, DMS, BMS, CMS, IOMS, RD, WR output drivers,
+- three-stating the data and address buses and the PMS, DMS, BMS, CMS, IOMS, RD, WR output drivers,

-- Asserting the bus grant (BG) signal, and
+- asserting the bus grant (BG) signal, and

-- Halting program execution.
+- · halting program execution.

-If Go Mode is enabled, the ADSP-2186L will not halt program execution until it encounters an instruction that requires an external memory access.
+If Go Mode is enabled, the ADSP-2183 will not halt program execution until it encounters an instruction that requires an external memory access.

-If the ADSP-2186L is performing an external memory access when the external device asserts the \overline{BR} signal, it will not three-state the memory interfaces or assert the \overline{BG} signal until the processor cycle after the access completes.
+If the ADSP-2183 is performing an external memory access when the external device asserts the \overline{BR} signal, then it will not three-state the memory interfaces or assert the \overline{BG} signal until the processor cycle after the access completes.
 The instruction does not need to be completed when the bus is granted.
 If a single instruction requires two external memory accesses, the bus will be granted between the two accesses.

-When the \overline{BR} signal is released, the processor releases the \overline{BG} signal, reenables the output drivers and continues program execution from the point at which it stopped.
+When the \overline{BR} signal is released, the processor releases the \overline{BG} signal, reenables the output drivers and continues program execution from the point where it stopped.

-The bus request feature operates at all times, including when the processor is booting and when \overline{RESET} is active.
+The bus request feature operates at all times, including when the processor is booting and when RESET is active.

-The \overline{BGH} pin is asserted when the ADSP-2186L is ready to execute an instruction but is stopped because the external bus is already granted to another device.
+The \overline{BGH} pin is asserted when the ADSP-2183 is ready to execute an instruction, but is stopped because the external bus is already granted to another device.
 The other device can release the bus by deasserting bus request.
-Once the bus is released, the ADSP-2186L deasserts \overline{BG} and \overline{BGH} and executes the external memory access.
+Once the bus is released, the ADSP-2183 deasserts \overline{BG} and \overline{BGH} and executes the external memory access.